aragon/dao-templates/templates/company-board/README.md

 ## Usage

-Create new tokens for the company-board entity:
+Create new tokens and initialize DAO for the company-board entity:

 ```
-template.newTokens()
+template.prepareInstance()
 ```

-Create a new company with board entity:
+Setup company-board DAO:

 ```
-template.prepareInstance(name)
-template.setupInstance(boardHolders, shareHolders, shareStakes)
+template.setupInstance(name, boardHolders, shareHolders, shareStakes)
 ```

-- `name`: Name for org, will assign `[name].aragonid.eth` (check capitalization)
+- `name`: Name for org, will assign `[name].aragonid.eth`
 - `boardMembers`: Array of board member addresses (1 token will be minted for each board member)
 - `shareHolders`: Array of share holder addresses
 - `shareStakes`: Array of token stakes for share holders (token has 18 decimals, multiply token amount `* 10^18`)